band/foobar1/journalNotes/2022-08-03 Elbridge Colby on China and American econ interest and sovereignty.md

 modified: 2022-08-03T17:32:12-05:00
 ---

+# 2022-08-03 Elbridge Colby on China and American econ interest and sovereignty

 Elbridge Colby (@ElbridgeColby): I'm very sympathetic to those who don't want to fight to defend Taiwan.
 I'm against the forever wars and generally am skeptical about the use of our military.

 But defending Taiwan makes sense *for Americans' concrete economic interests, freedoms, and sovereignty*.